piyushpatel2005/cloud-exploration/basics/README.md

 All cloud providers offer their services in one of the following service models.
 Each of these services models provides different levels of control over the resources.
 So, let's understand those first before delving into further details of each of the services.

+Traditional IT infrastructure consists of Data center location, networking, physical servers, virtualization, OS, runtime and application on top of this.
+Traditionally, companies were responsible for managing all of these.
+Then came service provider companies which took care of physical location of data center including cooling, security, electric supplies etc. and companies were responsible for managing all other layers.

 ![IaaS vs PaaS vs SaaS](./iaas-paas-saas.jpg "Control of resources by Service Model")

 ### Infrastructure as a Service (IaaS)